 Philippe Joly and Marcus Spittler

-Millenials are often critized for being self-serving and little interested in politics.
+Millennials are often criticized for being self-serving and little interested in politics.
 The Time Magazine even called them the “Me Me Me Generation”.
 Over the recent years, however, Millennials, born between 1985 and 2000, have proven the opposite.
-Not only digital politics, but also climate protection brings numerous young people every week to the streets under the motto “Fridays for Future”, and this despite considerable criticism from older people.
+Not only digital politics, but also climate protection brings numerous young people every week to the streets under the motto “Fridays for Future”, and this despite criticism from older people.
 The last European elections have also shown a considerable gap between the political preferences of younger and older age groups, especially in Germany.
 These developments have sparked a new interest – in academia and in the wider public alike – for the political participation of young citizens.

-In this article we compare the political participation of Millennials with those of Baby boomers (born between 1955 and 1969) and the Generation X (Xers, born between 1970 and 1984) in Germany while taking into account the methodological difficulties associated with this type of research.
-We examine how exactly Millennials are engaging in politics and whether they are participating more or less in comparison to older generations.
+But how exactly Millennials are engaging in politics and whether they are participating more or less in comparison to older generations?
+We compare here the political participation of Millennials with those of Baby boomers (born between 1955 and 1969) and the Generation X (Xers, born between 1970 and 1984) in Germany while taking into account the methodological difficulties associated with this type of research.

 Changing Political Participation in Western Europe

-To understand how Millennials get involve into politics, we need to take a step back and consider long-term backdynamics of political participation there can be found.
-According to the literature, two important trends have characterized the evolution of political participation in Western Europe over the last decades.
-First, we observe a decline in voter turnout since the Second World War.
+Looking at the dynamics of political participation a decline in voter turnout since the Second World War can be recognized.
 The decline is affecting all age groups, but even more so the youngest ones.
 In Germany, voter turnout for federal elections reached its peak in 1972, at 91.1% (in West Germany), and its lowest point in 2009, at 70.8%.
-Second, data from repeated, nationally-representative surveys suggest there has been a rise in nonelectoral forms of participation since the 1970s.
+Additionally there has been a rise in non-electoral forms of participation since the 1970s.
 These forms of participation include activities such as signing petitions, joining in boycotts, or taking part in demonstrations.
-These political actions are not directly linked to the electoral process (although they might be).
-They are more spontaneous and less dependent on attachment to hierarchical organizations like parties or labor unions.
+In comparison to voting, these actions are more spontaneous and less dependent on organizations like parties or labor unions.

-Scholars have been debating whether these trends are attributable to period or cohort effects.
-Period effects might result from technological evolution, a growing acceptance by authorities for alternative forms of participation, a greater institutionalization of social movement organizations, and transformations of post-industrial economies characterized by an expanding service sector and the diffusion of post-secondary education.
-Cohort (or generational) effects might result from processes of political socialization through which young citizens would have adopted a distinct set of attitudes and developed particular ways of participating in politics.
-Some authors argue that younger, postmaterialistic cohorts increasingly value autonomy and self-expression, which leads them to embrace elite-challenging forms of participation.
+Unfortunately, it is not easy to distinguish whether these trends can be attributed to period or generational effects, or simply the age.
+To give an example: Do Millennials for instance engage more in product boycotts, because of a greater institutionalization of social movements organizations who stimulate such actions?
+That would point to a period effect.
+Or is it a generational effect that Millennials use boycotts, because they have developed during their political socialization distinct values and attitudes (like e.g. environmental awareness) different from previous generations?
+Or, as a third possible explanation, do Millennials, who are today between 19 and 34 years old, engage more in product boycott because they are young and will give up this behavior when they get older?

-Unfortunately, we might never be able to determine with certainty what from period or cohort effects is driving these long-term trends in political participation.
-Indeed, separating age, period, and cohort (APC) effects poses a statistical problem: age is perfectly explained by cohort and period (simply subtract the year of birth from the measurement year).
-No statistical solution allows for the perfect separation o f the age, period, and cohort effects.
-Yet, this does not mean that scholars should completely avoid comparing the political behavior of generations.
-By constraining one of the three terms of the APC equation, informed estimations about the nature of social change can still be made
+Indeed, separating age, period, and generational effects (APG) poses a statistical problem: age is perfectly explained by cohort and period.
+But by constraining one of the three terms of the APG equation, informed estimations about the nature of social change can still be made.

-.